jdhanju/microsoft-test/README.md

 - The uploaded file data will be parsed and displayed in the text box
 - If the file contains invalid JSON then an error message will appear
 - Scroll down to view the visual output
+- The node that has a green box is the smallest subtree with all the deepest nodes
+- Orange boxes are a nodes children
+- Blue boxes represent a whole tree/subtree
+- You can edit the text box, and see live changes to the visual output
+- No live changes will occur if the JSON is invalid